KPRoche/BLE-Beetle-Pixels/README.md

   Animations are based on those in the Adafruit_NeoPixel library examples

 ## Construction Notes

-           NeoPixel data connection should be connected to pin D5 on the BLE Beetle
+The program presumes the NeoPixel data connection will be connected to pin D5 on the BLE Beetle.
+I like to use the 3-pin JST connectors for NeoPixels, so the controller can be disconnected from the lighting harness for reprogrammng.
+While rated for 5V (easily provided by a USB power bank), the BLE Beetle can also happily run on the 3.7 VDC provided by a LiPo
+(lithium-polymer) battery.
+Most NeoPixels will also happily run at this voltage, which makes powering small wearables like the collar version of this project easier.
+The plus and minus terminals are easy to find as their holes are in the shape of a **+** and a **-**.
+Here are photos showing examples of wiring for USB and LiPo use.

            A BLE Terminal app can be used to send mode and color change requests to the program I had good luck with the BLE Terminal HM-10 iOs App, because I could assign commands to buttons.